hydroper-jet/lang/design/design.md

 Sources are simply recursively collected from specified directories and supplied to the compiler:

-* Not only regular file extensions are included, but also JetXML file extensions.
+* Not only regular file extensions are included, but also JXML file extensions.